 When you look into photo editing software, one of the first things that'll pop up is Adobe's Lightroom, and for good reason!
 It's essentially a staple in the photo editing community.

-Lightroom is great for photographers who need to manage a large image library, and who are prepared to commit to (and pay for) Adobe's cloud storage space.
+Lightroom is great for photographers who need to manage a large image library and who are prepared to commit to (and pay for) Adobe's cloud storage space.
 But it is purely a photography tool that's a little outside the regular Adobe design ecosystem.
 (Creative Bloq)

 Pretty much anything you want to do with your photo, you can accomplish with Lightroom.
-You can blend and merge shadows and highlights, sharpen dull, blurry images so they look crisp and clear, add details and tint colors to make a photo stand out, and so, so much more.
+You can blend and merge shadows and highlights, sharpen dull, blurry images, so they look crisp and clear, add details and tint colors to make a photo stand out, and so, so much more.
 While it is a bit more on the complicated side, people who use the program and know how to navigate it are hooked.

 Love Photoshop (or the idea of Photoshop...) but don't want all the complicated components and nonsense that comes along with it?
 Then it might be worth it to take a peek at GIMP.

-Similar to Photoshop, GIMP allows you full control over editing your photos: it's an advanced image manipulation program with detailed customization for color reproduction.
+Like Photoshop, GIMP allows you full control over editing your photos: it's an advanced image manipulation program with detailed customization for color reproduction.

 You can add layers to your photos, edit and tweak colors, adjust contrast, crop, adjust saturation, and so much more.
-If you're someone who admires Photoshop but is terrified of the price (or just thinks it's not worth it) then GIMP might be the perfect pal for you.
+If you're someone who admires Photoshop but is terrified of the price (or just thinks it's not worth it), then GIMP might be the perfect pal for you.

 How do you edit your photography?